 June 17, 2016

 Nobody likes to be labeled.
-Being painted with broad strokes rarely captures a true likeness and can lead to false impressions about mindsets, values and communication preferences.
+Being painted with broad strokes rarely captures a true likeness and can lead to false impressions about mindsets, values, mobile technology and communication preferences.

 We see evidence of this when it comes to grouping target audiences by generation.
 It’s an action that easily leads to focusing on commonalities to the exclusion of differences.
 As a recent article pointed out, “Speaking in such broad terms also misses differences within a generation.”1 But, more significantly, it can lead to misdirection in marketing strategy and communication tactics.

 For instance, much has been written about how different generations use mobile technology and how best to market based on these assumptions.
 While these ideas may have proved good guides several years ago, the use of technology has not remained generationally static—we are essentially all Millennials now.
 Here are three myths about generational mobile use in dire need of busting: